Continuous Speculative Decoding for Autoregressive Image Generation: Methodology

-Inconsistency also exists in autoregressive steps.
-The tokens generated by the draft model during the initial autoregressive steps have a lower acceptance rate, which will be discussed in the ablation study.
-This phenomenon can be attributed to the different prefix embedding.
-MAR models of different sizes have learnable prefix embeddings of their own~\cite{li2024mar}.
-Naturally, these models' autoregressive predictions diverge because they have different prefix conditions.
+Therefore, at each step, employing the same $\varepsilon_t$ reduces the expected distance by $2\cdot\text{tr}\left[\Sigma^q_t\Sigma^p_t\right]$, which enables the two models to generate closer samples and finally increases the acceptance rate, as shown in Table~\ref{tab:likelihood_ratio}.

+\textbf{Inconsistency in Autoregressive Process.} Inconsistency also arises in autoregressive steps. \Figref{fig:figure_prefilling} shows that acceptance rate $\alpha$ is very low (5\%) at the initial AR steps, and it increases progressively as AR steps grow.
+This stems from the different draft and target prefix embeddings~\cite{li2024mar}.
+Owing to this, the AR models naturally yield divergent predictions, which in turn leads to low $\alpha$.
+As the AR steps increase, the inputs of the two models gradually converge, thereby improving consistency between their outputs and finally raising the $\alpha$.

-To address this issue, we propose pre-filling a portion (say $5\%$) of the tokens from the target model during autoregressive generation to obtain a relatively consistent prefix.
-The pre-filling does not compromise inference speed, as speculative decoding at a low acceptance rate is functionally equivalent to the step-by-step decoding performed by the target model alone~\cite{leviathan2023fast}.
-Furthermore, pre-filling establishes a better starting point for autoregressive generation, thereby improving the overall acceptance rate.
+To address this, we propose pre-filling a portion (e.g., $5\%$) of tokens from the target model to ensure a consistent prefix.
+This does not increase inference latency, as speculative decoding at a low acceptance rate is functionally equivalent to the target model step-by-step decoding~\cite{leviathan2023fast}.
+Furthermore, pre-filling improves the overall acceptance rate.

-Finally, we can calculate $p(x)/q(x)$ using the Gaussian distribution of the last denoising step and the cumulative product of variances along previous steps.
+Finally, $p(Y_p)/q(Y_q)$ can be computed with the help of denoising trajectory alignment and token pre-filling to obtain a considerable acceptance rate.